Fujifilm X-A1 vs Panasonic LX15

 |7.||Fujifilm X-A10||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |12.||Fujifilm X-M1||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

 It is notable that the X-A1 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-A1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.